arkime/arkime/capture/DESIGN.md

 * setting the `hash` field with the hash of the session id

 You only need to create a new enqueue callback for special ethernet and ip protocols, which can be set with the moloch_packet_set_ethernet_cb and moloch_packet_set_ip_cb..
-Normal TCP/UDP traffic should not set a enqueue callback.
+Normal TCP/UDP traffic should NOT set an enqueue callback.

 ## Ethernet/IP Process phase